Heal the Pain: Critical reception

 Adam Sweeting from The Guardian named "Heal the Pain" one of the "best tracks" of Listen Without Prejudice Vol. 1.
 He added that the song "with its close harmonies and neck-brushing acoustic guitars, is the Paul McCartney ballad the Fab One never wrote."
 A reviewer from Music & Media wrote, "Comforting, Beatles-type pop.
 If the Beatles are the healer, Michael is the dealer."
 Alan Jones from Music Week named it Pick of the Week, declaring it as a "gentle acoustically jangling, intimately sung ballad", noting that it was Michael's personal favourite.
 He concluded, "Not a Top 10 hit, but a breath of fresh air."

+Personnel

+Personnel taken from Listen Without Prejudice Vol. 1 liner notes.